XaverHeuser/Athlete-Dashboard/docs/gcp/deployment.md

 └── Dockerfile
 ```

+Your entry point `(src/main.py)` should contain the logic to run your job.

+---

 ## 3. Create the Dockerfile

-In the root directory, create a Dockerfile:
+In the root directory, create a `Dockerfile`:

 ```dockerfile
 # Use a lightweight Python image